turtle-robot/robot/docs/pyshim_commands.md

 accepts "angle" (in degrees) values between 0 and 180

-0 for pan is looking left
+0 for pan is full lock left
-90 for pan is looking forward
+90 for pan is straight forward
-180 for pan is looking right
+180 for pan is full lock right

-0 for tilt is looking down
+0 for tilt is full lock down
-90 for tilt is looking forward
+90 for tilt is straight forward
-180 for tilt is looking up
+180 for tilt is full lock up